 Technological platforms are structures where users build and run applications, systems, and processes.
 They drive innovation and foster business growth.

 Using technological platforms can increase the speed and quality of work but also make workers more vulnerable to displacement or other potential harms.
-This can have a wide range of impacts on the job market.
+This can have a wide range of impacts on the information technology job market.

 A technology platform is a structure that helps you build or run successful business applications.
 These platforms can help companies and individuals communicate and perform transactions without considering distance or location barriers.